FernasFragas/LLMGateway-Go/docs/design/architecture-brief.md

 - Traceability is end-to-end.
 A request sent with X-Correlation-ID: test-123 echoes the ID in the response, and a log query, metric exemplar, and trace lookup for test-123 all hit.
 Violated if the ID is absent from any signal.
 - Usage is recorded.
 After one request, /metrics shows llm_tokens_total{app,provider} incremented and a latency histogram observation.
 Violated if counters are unchanged.
-- Health reflects dependencies.
+- Health reflects dependencies, per cache and independently.
 GET /healthz returns 200 {"status":"ok"}.
-With the secret source stopped: an instance with a warm key cache keeps serving (fail static) and its `key_cache_age_seconds` gauge rises; a freshly restarted instance with no cache never reports ready, so no traffic is routed to it.
-Violated if a warm instance goes unready during a secret-source outage, or a cold instance with no keys receives traffic.
+With the secret source stopped: a warm instance keeps serving (fail static) and `provider_key_cache_age_seconds` rises; a freshly restarted instance that never read the secret source never reports ready.
+With the JWKS endpoint stopped, the same two behaviors hold against `jwks_cache_age_seconds`.
+Each cache gates readiness on its own — a stalled secret source must not mark the JWKS cache unready, or vice versa.
+Violated if a warm instance goes unready during either outage, if a cold instance receives traffic, or if a deployment whose routes are all self-hosted (no provider key configured at all) fails readiness — an empty provider key set is a valid steady state, not a cold cache.

 ## Failure Modes